Phage therapy: Modes of treatment

 Phages are "bacterium-specific", and therefore, it is necessary in many cases to take a swab from the patient and culture it prior to treatment.
 Occasionally, isolation of therapeutic phages can require a few months to complete, but clinics generally keep supplies of phage cocktails for the most common bacterial strains in a geographical area.

-Phage cocktails are sold in pharmacies in Eastern countries.
+Phage cocktails are commonly sold in pharmacies in Eastern European countries, such as Russia and Georgia.
 The composition of bacteriophagic cocktails has been periodically modified to add phages effective against emerging pathogenic strains.

 Phages in practice are applied orally, topically on infected wounds or spread onto surfaces, or during surgical procedures.
 Injection is rarely used, avoiding any risks of trace chemical contaminants that may be present from the bacteria amplification stage, and recognizing that the immune system naturally fights against viruses introduced into the bloodstream or lymphatic system.

 Reviews of phage therapy indicate that more clinical and microbiological research is needed to meet current standards.

 Clinical trials

 Funding for phage therapy research and clinical trials is generally insufficient and difficult to obtain, since it is a lengthy and complex process to patent bacteriophage products.
-An official view is that the effectiveness of each individual phage would need to be demonstrated separately, because administering them in combinations would be too complicated.
 Due to the specificity of phages, phage therapy would be most effective as a cocktail injection, a modality generally rejected by the US Food and Drug Administration (FDA).
 Therefore, researchers and observers have predicted that if phage therapy is to gain traction, the FDA must change its regulatory stance on combination drug cocktails.
 Public awareness and education about phage therapy are generally limited to scientific or independent research rather than mainstream media.

+Phage therapy practitioners say that clinical trials are difficult to conduct, because it is a highly individualized medicine, and each patient needs a different phage or phage cocktail.

 In 2007, phase-1 and 2 clinical trials were completed at the Royal National Throat, Nose and Ear Hospital, London, for Pseudomonas aeruginosa infections (otitis).